 Probably the best example was when Austin was the first male wrestler to put a beating on Chyna.
 She'd been played up at abusing the Would Not Hit A Girl rule for months so that when he finally let her have it, the action didn't affect his general Face status at the time.

-Another prime example is when The Undertaker tombstoned Vickie Guerrero during his most recent (of many others) feud with The Big Show.
-Granted he had tombstoned her once before already (while feuding with Edge going into WrestleMania 24,) but by the time the 2nd one occurred, Vickie had already: Striped him of the World Heavyweight Title, "banished" him from WWE for losing to Edge in a TLC match (with the help of La Familia,) AND enlisting the Big Show into tricking the Undertaker, culminating into Undertaker losing to Show by knock-out at No Mercy.
+Another prime example is when The Undertaker tombstoned Vickie Guerrero during his 2008 feud with The Big Show.
+Granted he had tombstoned her once before already (while feuding with Edge going into WrestleMania 24,) but by the time the 2nd one occurred, Vickie had already: Stripped him of the WWE RAW World Heavyweight Title, "banished" him from WWE for losing to Edge in a TLC match (with the help of La Familia,) AND enlisting the Big Show into tricking the Undertaker, culminating in Undertaker losing to Show by knock-out at No Mercy.
 And this is not counting her involvement during Edge's subsequent feud with Triple H...

 Lizard Men committing and planning serial wars and even outright genocide is normally pretty sinister stuff.
 When Warhammer Fantasy applies it to factions like Chaos, Dark Elves, or Skaven?
 They deserve that and more.

-There's actually a highlighted example of this in one of the sourcebooks (the first Warriors of Chaos, perhaps), where a notation is made of a Chaos Champion leading his warband to attack a town ruled by a count so cruel that, when the Chaos Champion was winning, the local women actually started cheering the Champion on.
-He killed the count and promptly called off the attack and left.
+There's actually a highlighted example of this in Warriors of Chaos, where a notation is made of a Chaos Champion named Gharad the Ox leading his warband to attack a town called Maulwurfbad.
+There, he faces off against Elector Count Wulfgang von Greidhart, a man so cruel and despised that, when Gharad was winning, the local women actually started cheering Gharad on.
+He killed the count and promptly called off the attack and left without any further violence.

 In Spelljammer, regular Dungeons & Dragons gnomes often suffer a case of Fantastic Racism towards the "minoi" or "tinker gnomes" of Dragonlance, some even going so far as to try hunting them down.
 Many don't treat this as an evil act, however.
 In the metaverse, tinker gnomes are The Scrappy due to being Mad ScientistsPlayed for Laughs with traits that are, instead, highly irritating — for example, they fixate on Rube Goldberg Devices to the extent that they simply can't build something that isn't needlessly complicated, and they actually strive to make their machines so absurd that they fail because they view the learning experiences from failure to be far more important than actual success.
 In-universe, the "minoi hunters" aren't regarded as evil because minoi can actually be very dangerous to everyone around them, thanks to their racial Hat of Bungling Inventor — they can cause tremendous damage when their machines inevitably go catastrophically wrong.
 For example, whenever a tinker gnome-built spelljammer approaches a planet, the odds are pretty good that "landing" will be synonymous with "falling out of the sky and crashing into the middle of a city".